Haagerup property for wreath products constructed with Thompson's groups: Haagerup property for Thompson's group

 \begin{proof} We start by proving that there exists a subset of vertices $A\subset \cV(t)$ having $h(n)$ elements that is contained in the vertex set of any rooted subtree $z\in E(t)$ satisfying that $m(z)\leq h(n)$, i.e.~

-Consider the longest path $c\in \Path(t)$ that is a geodesic path starting from the root of $t$ and ending at one leaf.
+Recall that $t$ is a tree with $n$ leaves and thus has $n-1$ trivalent vertices.
+Consider the longest geodesic path $c$ inside $t$ starting from the root and ending at one leaf.
 We claim that the length $|c|$ of this path is larger than $2h(n)+1.$ Assume by contradiction that any path in $t$ has length less than $2h(n).$ This implies that $t$ is a rooted subtree of the full rooted binary tree having $2^{2h(n)}$ leaves all at distance $2h(n)$ from the root.
 This tree has $2^{2h(n)}-1$ vertices that is $2^{\log_2(n/2)}-1 = n/2-1$.
 Since $t$ has $n-1$ vertices we obtain a contradiction.

 Therefore, there exists a path $c\in \Path(t)$ of length larger than $2h(n)+1.$ The path $c$ contains at least $2h(n)$ trivalent vertices of $t$.
 Consider a rooted subtree $z\in E(t)$ such that $m(z)\leq h(n).$ There are at most $h(n)+1$ vertices of $c$ that are not inside $z$.
 Those vertices are necessarily the one at the end of $c$ that are the $h(n)+1$ last one.
 Therefore, $\cV(z)$ contains at least the $h(n)$ first vertices of $c$.
 This proves that there is a subset $A\subset\cV(t)$ of $h(n)$ elements contained in every rooted subtree $z\in E(t)$ for which $m(z)\leq h(n).$ Therefore, if $\tau$ is a state on $t$ satisfying that $m(z_\tau)\leq h(n)$, then $\tau(\nu)=0$ for any $\nu\in A$.
 Therefore, where $\ga$ runs over every maps from $\cV(t)\setminus A \to \{0,1\}$ and where $\al_\ga=\al^{|\ga^{-1}(0)|}\beta^{|\ga^{-1}(1)|}$.
 But $\sum_\ga \al_\ga^2 = 1$ and thus